 My children are very important to me, but I’m learning that my husband must come first.
 This can be very difficult to come to terms with.
 I think I speak for all mothers when I say that the demands of caring for young children can easily crowd out everything else.
 At the end of the day, it sometimes feels like there is nothing left to give.
 Believe me, I understand.
 I can only say that it helps me to look at my marriage as the foundation on which my family is built.
 If the foundation is weak, the rest of the structure will crumble.

 I think that the most important thing my husband and I do to maintain our foundation is put our children to bed early.
-Bee goes to bed at 8:00 PM and Baby C. goes at 6:30 PM.
+Bee goes to bed at 8:00 PM and Cakes goes at 6:30 PM.
 It’s my opinion that many parents keep their young children up way too late, to the detriment of their children and their marriage relationships.
 A 5-year-old child needs 11 hours of sleep each night, and a 15-month-old child needs 13 1/2 hours of sleep each day, including 1 nap.
 I make sure that my children get the sleep they need, because they’re happier, healthier and easier to handle when they’re well rested.
 If you want to read more about the sleep needs of children, I highly recommend the book, “Healthy Sleep Habits, Happy Child,” by Marc Weissbluth, M.D.
-I have followed Dr. Weissbluth’s methods with both of my children, and they’re both great sleepers (Baby C.–though not a long napper–sleeps straight through from 6:30 PM to 7:00 AM).
+I have followed Dr. Weissbluth’s methods with both of my children, and they’re both great sleepers (Cakes.–though not a long napper–sleeps straight through from 6:30 PM to 7:00 AM).
 For more information, you can also print a “Typical Sleep Requirements in Childhood” chart here.

-Not only do early bedtimes benefit the health and happiness of your children, they also benefit your marriage.
+Not only do early bedtimes benefit the health and happiness of your children, but they also benefit your marriage.
 After our kids are in bed, my husband and I have 2-3 hours alone together to talk, watch TV, or just sit and read together in companionable silence.
 We can reconnect after being apart all day, without the interruptions and demands of caring for young children.
 I find that I look forward to and enjoy this part of the day more than any other.